aus-ref-clim-data-nci/CMAP/README.md

 We would also appreciate receiving a copy of the relevant publications.
 This will help PSL to justify keeping the CMAP Precipitation data set freely available online in the future.
 Thank you!

+## Assistance

+For assistance with CMAP data on NCI, open a new issue at https://github.com/nci-ref-clim-data/CMAP/issues